IrishBruse/CSharp-Utilities/README.md

 ## New File Template
 When creating a new .cs file it automatically generates with a template containing a file scoped namespace and a selection of `class`, `struct`, `interface`, `enum`, `abstract class`, `interface`

+## Auto Generate Assets
+When a folder or workspace is loaded if the config `csharp-utilities.autoGenerateAssets` is enabled in the settings then it will run [Generate Assets from .sln](#generate-assets-from-.sln) automatically